Writing in plain English

 How we write content to make it easy to read.

-We use plain English to ensure our site is accessible to everyone.
+We use plain English to ensure our website and communications are accessible to everyone.
 This includes those with additional needs or where English is not their first language.
-When the site easy to read all users can find information simply.
+When our messages are easy to read all users can find information simply.

 We try to use: